-Confirmed speakers: Andrew Burn, University College London; Lalitha Vasudevan, Columbia University, USA
+Confirmed speakers: Chris Riddell, Writer and Illustrator; Anne Haas Dyson, University of Illinois, USA; Andrew Burn, University College London; Lalitha Vasudevan, Columbia University, USA.

-In an age of accountability it can be hard to make space for play in education, and yet it is through play that we experiment, take risks, generate meanings and negotiate our relationships with others and the world around us.
+In an age of accountability, it can be hard to make room for play in education, and yet at all ages it is through play that we experiment, take risks, generate meanings and negotiate our relationships with others and the world around us.
 Play can also have a disruptive influence, unsettling power relations and challenging convention, and is often characterised by qualities that do not always fit easily with educational frameworks,

 such as movement, unpredictability and humour.

 In this conference, through reflecting on research and practice, we will consider literacy in relation to play and playfulness.
 We will explore, for example, the linguistic and textual play that is at the heart of composition; the improvisational storying that emerges in imagined worlds; the free-flowing movements across media that characterise literacies in everyday life; and the playful pedagogies that work responsively with learners’ meaning-making.

 By making space for play, this conference will invite delegates to consider the relationships between play, language and literacy.
 It will explore how, as teachers, researchers and literacy advocates, we can enable others to improvise and to imagine.
 It will also make space for delegates themselves to improvise, imagine and play with new possibilities.

 We invite proposals for workshops, research papers and symposia on these and other topics.
 We encourage those who wish to be playful with approaches to presenting and involving participants.
 Please note, we are also playing with the format this year, and individual research papers may be grouped into sessions.